mberk/mberk.github.io/_posts/2016-06-08-integer-sequence-learning-first-steps.markdown

 I hope you've found this walk through useful.
 If you have any questions or comments, either on this post or the site in general, please leave them below.

+When you're ready, take a look at the [next post in this series]({% post_url 2016-06-26-integer-sequence-learning-moving-up-the-leaderboard %}) where I discuss some improvements to the above approach.